What to expect after you register

 If we are unable to prevent you from becoming homeless, or if you are already homeless, you will be given appropriate priority on the housing register (under our relief duty).

-If you have been unable to secure accommodation after 56 days, you will be considered for our main housing duty.
+The relief stage lasts for 56 days - if you have been unable to secure accommodation after 56 days, you will be considered for our main housing duty.

 Stage three - main housing duty